 Federal and state taxation of an entity and its owners for entity income is a major factor in the selection of the form of entity for a particular situation.
 Under the United States ("U.S.") Internal Revenue Code of 1986, as amended (the "IRC"), and the "Check-the-Box" regulations promulgated by the Internal Revenue Service ("IRS"), an unincorporated business entity may be classified as an "association" taxable as a corporation subject to income taxes at the corporate level ranging from 15% to 35% of taxable net income, absent a valid S-corporation status election, which is in addition to any taxation which may be imposed on the owner as a result of distributions from the business entity.6 Alternatively, the entity may be classified as a partnership, a non-taxable "flow-through" entity in which taxation is imposed only at the ownership level.
-Although a corporation is classified as a partnership.
+Although a corporation is classified only as a corporation for IRC purposes, an LLC or partnership may elect whether to be classified as a partnership.
 A single-owner LLC is disregarded as a separate entity for federal income tax purposes unless it elects otherwise.
 In addition to federal tax laws, an entity and its advisors must comply with federal anti money laundering and terrorist regulations.7